 Skylights are a good way to bring natural light into your home, but the cost of installation can be prohibitive for many people, and some smaller spaces and rooms may not have the roof area to install a skylight, which is where solar tubes become an excellent alternative option.

 Solar tubes are an inexpensive, convenient way to bring natural light into your home.
-Solar tubes are bright, practical, and energy efficient.
+They are bright, practical, and energy-efficient.
 They provide as much light, and occasionally more than a lightbulb, and because it’s sunlight, light from solar tubes is a softer, more comfortable natural light.

 What are solar tubes?

 Also known as light tubes, sun tunnels, daylight pipes, sun scopes and tubular skylights, they basically do what skylights do, but in a different form.
 Think of them as periscopes from your room to your roof.
 Solar tubes are pipes – often about 10 to 22 inches in diameter – that run through the ceiling of your home, bringing light from the roof to your room.

 At the top end a clear, weather-proof plastic dome allows sunlight to enter.
 Most commonly, the pipe has a polished interior or is lined with reflective material that amplifies the light as it passes through.

 At the bottom of the solar tube, the place where the sun tunnel opens into your home, a diffuser spreads out the light, allowing it to disperse and fill the room with a surprisingly strong, bright glow.
 In fact, due to their clever design, they provide more light than even a much larger skylight.

 What are the benefits of having solar tubes?

 A 10-inch tube will provide about what you get from three 100-watt bulbs, and can easily illuminate a 200-square-foot area.
 A 14-inch tube will work more than adequately for a 300-square-foot space.